liviux/k8s-cluster-oci-rpi4/README.md

 ## Requirements

 - At least 2 Raspberry Pi.
 I've got 4 of them, 3 with 4GB and 1 with 8GB.
 Every one needs a SD Card, a power adapter plus network cables (plus an optional switch and 4 cases);
 - And the same from part 1.
-Windows 11 with WSL2 running Ubuntu 20.04, but this will work on any Linux & Win machine and Terraform installed (tested with v1.3.7)- how to [here](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli);
+Windows 11 with WSL2 running Ubuntu 20.04, but this will work on any Linux & Win machine)

 ![my setup](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/0edbmj9h7vt1ls8805nd.jpg)My Pis